rendall/icebreakers/QUESTIONS.md

   * Would you rather take a cold shower every day or always sleep an hour less than you need?
   * Would you rather talk like Yoda or breathe like Darth Vader?
   * You've been chosen to represent your country in a global competition.
 What sport or activity are you doing?
-  * You’re cooking for the whole team, what is your signature dish?
+  * You're cooking for the whole team, what is your signature dish?
-  * You’re on a desert island and can bring one luxury with you – what is it?
+  * You're on a desert island and can bring one luxury with you – what is it?
-  * You’ve been granted a one-way ticket to another country of your choice.
+  * You've been granted a one-way ticket to another country of your choice.
 Where are you going?
-  * You’ve been teleported to the middle ages.
+  * You've been teleported to the middle ages.
 How do you make a living there?
-  * You’ve died but instead of entering the afterlife, you've entered Earth 2.0.
+  * You've died but instead of entering the afterlife, you've entered Earth 2.0.
 What are some things that make Earth 2.0 better?
 * Credit: [Vantage Circle](https://blog.vantagecircle.com/icebreaker-questions/)
   * A book that you think will change lives?
   * According to you, what is the most mind-numbingly dull movie ever made?